dexX7/py-omniswaps/doc/uc-1_create_destination.md

   To simulate the properties of an output-based system, funds are going to be locked with a m-of-m multi-signature script, based on a key from the seller and a new and unique key from an oracle.
-The oracle will allow only one single signing operation to ensure no funds from the locked destination are double-spent.
+The oracle will allow only one single signing operation to ensure no tokens from the locked destination can be double-spent.

   This use-case describes the process of creating a 2-of-2 multi-signature script destination.